-1. INTRODUCTION TO EUCLID'S GEOMETRY
+1. INTRODUCTION TO EUCLID'S GEOMETRY (Not for assessment)

 History - Geometry in India and Euclid's geometry.
 Euclid's method of formalizing observed phenomenon into rigorous Mathematics with definitions, common/obvious notions, axioms/postulates and theorems.
 The five postulates of Euclid.
 Equivalent versions of the fifth postulate.
 Showing the relationship between axiom and theorem, for example: